 Students must take at least 45 credits in Linguistics and related areas, subject to the following requirements:

 - LING 100 or 101;

 - PHYS 100 or 101;

 - PHYS 341;

-*Note: 100-level LING courses do not count toward Honours, Major or Minor programs in Speech Sciences.
+Note: 100-level LING courses do not count toward Honours, Major or Minor programs in Linguistics or Speech Sciences.
 “Recommended” courses are additional courses that may help you better understand and succeed in the required courses for the program.
 There’s no necessity that you complete any or all of them; they are simply ones that you may find helpful, especially if your own background is somewhat weaker in those areas.

 - all of LING 200, 201, 209 and 222; and

 - both LING 333 and STAT 203; and